Island fox

 The island fox (Urocyon littoralis) is a small fox species that is endemic to six of the eight Channel Islands of California.
-Evolved from their mainland gray fox (U. cinereoargenteus) recent and larger ancestor, they diversified into six distinct subspecies, each confined to a single island and exhibiting insular dwarfism.
-Island fox are generally docile, show little fear of humans, and are easily tamed.
-Island foxes played an important role in the spiritual lives of native Channel Islanders.
-They have been likely semi-domesticated as pets, used as pelts, or for other functions, like pest control.
-Genetic and archaeological evidence suggests that the foxes arrived on the islands over 7,000 years ago, likely assisted by early human populations.
+They evolved from their larger mainland gray fox ancestor (U. cinereoargenteus) and have diversified into six subspecies, each confined to its own island and all exhibiting insular dwarfism.
+Island foxes are generally docile, show little fear of humans, and are easily tamed.
+Island foxes have played an important role in the spiritual lives of native Channel Islanders.
+They were likely semi-domesticated as pets, for their pelts, or other functions, like pest control.
+Genetic and archaeological evidence suggests that the foxes arrived on the islands around 7,000 years ago, probably with the assistance of early human populations.